-Here’s a few tips for ensuring a great headshot.
+Here are a few tips for ensuring a great headshot.

-- DON’T immediately reach for the most boring gray suit you can find.
-Washington DC may be the home of the federal government, but rather than blend in to the gray suits, take a few minutes to think about the tone you want to project in your headshots.
-In fact I question the ‘suit’ jacket as the go-to for women headshots for women professionals.
-When clients come to my portrait studio I ask about why we’re making a headshot, about their profession and the corporate culture and potential uses for their headshot.
-Depending on the culture of your company, you may want to come across as hip, friendly or creative.
+DON’T immediately reach for the most boring gray suit you can find.
+Washington DC may be the home of the federal government, but rather than blend into the gray suits, take a few minutes to think about the tone you want to project in your headshots.
+In fact, I question the ‘suit’ jacket as the go-to for women headshots for women professionals.
+When clients come to my portrait studio I ask about why we’re making a headshot, about their profession, and the corporate culture and potential uses for their headshot.
+Depending on the culture of your company, you may want to come across as hip, friendly, or creative.
 Also, do you really want your headshot to blend in?
 I would argue toward a headshot that stands out and has an immediate appeal but is still professional.
 An example is attorney headshots.
 There’s a lot of different kinds of attorneys and whilst they may still be slightly more on the conservative ‘look’ spectrum, there’s still a fair degree of variety.
 An attorney that specializes in wills and probate is not just pushing paper.
 It’s a personal and often emotional time and clients want to feel they can be looked after.
 Compassion as well as professionalism would be important.

 - NECKLINE.
 V-neck is universally flattering because it lengthens the neck and displays the décolleté.
 Opt for blouses with sleeves.
 Fine to medium gauge knits work really well too because they introduce textural interest.
 If you choose to wear a jacket, pair it with a collarless top.
 This is modern and keeps the neckline simple and sleek.
 Crisply ironed shirts by themselves frame the face really well.

 - JEWELRY.
 It’s a reflection of you.
-If you’re not sure, feel free to bring a some jewelry along to your headshot session and we can pick some out together.
+If you’re not sure, feel free to bring some jewelry along to your headshot session and we can pick some out together.
 In general, I’d go for something simple.
 That does not mean a set of pearls at all.
-Don’t feel you have to shop for jewelry either, just bring some things you like, jewelry that make you feel good.
+Don’t feel you have to shop for jewelry either, just bring some things you like, jewelry that makes you feel good.

 - HAIR.
 Be you!
 It’s possibly not the right time for a completely new look!

 - SHOES.
-It’s a headshot, if your shoes are in it – something is very wrong!
+It’s a headshot if your shoes are in it – something is very wrong!